-Information on property transactions is obtained by HM Revenue and Customs, the Office for National Statistics and the Bank of England.
+Information on property transactions is obtained by HM Revenue and Customs, ONS and the Bank of England.
 Some of this is published in Financial Statistics, and that relating to transactions by insurance companies and pension funds, in publication MQ5.
 From 2003 HM Revenue and Customs have ceased to collect this data, and from this point the data should be regarded as being of lower quality.